-To use a memory card, insert it in the control and switching unit.
+To use a memory card, insert it in the basic control unit.

 Remove the memory card before moving the Switch.
 If a card is subjected to excessive force when the Switch is moved, the connector of the memory card slot might be damaged.